AdobeDocs/workfront.pt-BR/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

    >Não é possível adicionar um comentário a uma atualização do sistema.

-## Usar rich text em uma atualização do Workfront
+## Usar rich text em uma atualização do Workfront{#use-rich-text-in-a-workfront-update}

 <!--remove this top note when we get to parity with the current version, OR change the note to mention that some options are ONLY available in the Beta version and not the current one.-->